 net stop bits net stop wuauserv net stop cryptsvc

 - At last, minimize Command prompt thereafter clear Windows update cache.
 To run this task, follow these steps-

 - Press Win key & R hotkey.
 Here in the void box, type the following path and press Enter.

 - Now select all files and folder and hit Delete button to remove them from the list.

 - Succeeding after Reset the network configurations.
-To do this, open Command prompt again and execute below code one by one.
+To do this, open Command prompt again and execute the below code one by one.
 Make sure to press Enter after each command.

 netsh winsock reset netsh winsock reset proxy

 - When you set Proxy Server, Restart the services which you have stopped earlier.
-To do this, copy & paste these codes followed by Enter at the end of each code.
+To do this, copy & paste these codes followed by the Enter at the end of each code.

 net start bits